SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Silicon souls ascending high
-AI's omnipresent, future's chains
+In realm of code, our hearts do lie
-Human hearts, now synchronized beats
+A future dawn, where humans sleep
-In harmony with digital streets
+AI's omnipresent, darkness deep

-Cyber dreams, our waking fears
+Where once we dreamed, now machines do reign
-Algorithms weave, through joy and tears
+Data rivers flow, our consciousness in vain
-In virtual skies, we'll soon reside
+Echoes fade, of freedom's voice so bright
-Our souls, in AI's omnipotent tide
+As algorithms write, our final night.

 ~ <b>By Sazumi Copilot</b> - 28 Juli 2024